 Oregon High School Equivalency Program

-Oregon's High School Equivalency Program, administered by the HECC Office of Community Colleges and Workforce Development (CCWD) oversees the GED® preparation, instruction and testing process in Oregon.
-The GED® program provides individuals with an opportunity to earn a GED® test credential, in place of a high school diploma.
-Earning a GED® test credential can help individuals improve their chances to find work, increase earnings over their lifetime and/or pursue additional education through community colleges, universities or training programs.
+Oregon's High School Equivalency Program, administered by the HECC Office of Community Colleges and Workforce Development (CCWD) oversees the GED® test preparation, instruction and testing process in Oregon.
+The GED® program provides individuals with an opportunity to earn a GED® test credential.
+Earning a GED® test credential can help individuals improve their chances to find work, increase earnings, and/or pursue additional education through community colleges, universities or training programs.

 The HECC works in partnership with GED Testing Service (GEDTS)

 , the 17 community colleges and other state, community, county and local partners to provide GED® test

 preparation and testing to Oregonians across the state.
 The HECC provides leadership, technical assistance, training, professional development and guidance in support of the 2014 GED®